 If you have additional documentation that will make you qualified for a course/courses you were originally deemed unqualified for, you must reapply for the course(s).
-Please note that the course(s) must be open for late application.

 Students who have been offered a place in a course or programme (and have accepted that place) and have made the decision to study in Sweden may be wondering what their next steps should be.